brianweidl/Api-Dogs-React-App/README.md

 * Add favorites

-- Controlled form for creating your own recipes
+- Controlled form for creating your own dogs

 ## How to use